yukilone/hello-world/README.md

 # hello-world
 Just my first GitHub repository

-Hi guys!
+Hi guys!!

 I like Node.js and Angular2, Typescript.
-These are definitely amazing!
+These are definitely amazing!!